unimapper/unimapper.github.io/docs/reference/associations.md

 ~~~

 ### Multi
-If associations's property type is collection (OneToMany or ManyToMany.
+If associations's property type is collection of entities (OneToMany or ManyToMany).

 - add ( `UniMapper\Entity` $entity )
 - remove ( `UniMapper\Entity` $entity )